kkJawaid/MediBridge-Website/README.md

 - Deployed here: https://medibridge-website-production.up.railway.app/

 # Running For Developers
-- pre requisites: have postgres installed or use the deployed db url
+- pre requisites: have postgres installed
-- configure your .env file by following the instructions in the .env.template file and writing the following command in the terminal: cp .env.template .env
 - npm install
+- create new .env by .env.template

+database instructions:
-- npx nodemon server.js
+- npx prisma generate
-Note: Make sure localhost:5020 does not have an exisiting process running.
-Note: Make sure localhost:5432 does not have an exisiting process running.
-- npx prisma generate to view migrations
+- npx prisma migrate dev
-- npx prisma studio to view db
+- npx prisma studio (to view db in browser)

-- [for developers to update schema: ] npx prisma migrate dev
+running locally instructions:
+- npm run dev OR npx nodemon server.js

-to simulate payment gateway
+payment gateway instructions:
 - ngrok endpoint url is https://medibridge-website-production.up.railway.app/webhook

+to note:
+- Make sure localhost:5020 does not have an exisiting process running.
+- Make sure localhost:5432 does not have an exisiting process running.

 - Note to sir Kashif: To access the admin dashboard, these are the credentials:
     - email: admin@medibridge.com